zstyblik/grafana.org/source/blog/2015-12-04-Grafana-2-6-Beta-Released.md

 #### Elasticsearch aggregations

 You can also make Elasticsearch aggregation queries without a `Date Histogram`.
-This allows you use Elasticsearch metric aggregations to get accurate aggregations for the selected time range.
+This allows you to use Elasticsearch metric aggregations to get accurate aggregations for the selected time range.

 <img src="/assets/img/blog/v2.6/elastic_aggregations.png">

-#### InfluxDB Editor
+### The New InfluxDB Editor
-The new InfluxDB editor supports nested functions so you can use with queries that use the `derivative` function.
+The new InfluxDB editor is a lot more flexible and powerful.
+It supports nested functions, like `derivative`.
 It also uses the same technique as the Graphite query editor in that it presents nested functions as chain of function transformations.
+It tries to simplify and unify the complicated nature of InfluxDB's query language.

 <img src="/assets/img/blog/v2.6/influxdb_editor_v3.gif">